Ostoic/RaidBrowser/README.md

 A fairly common issue when unzipping the addon is that your zip program puts the addon at RaidBrowser/RaidBrowser.
 Make sure that when you open the folder in the Addons directory (in %WoW Folder%/Interface/AddOns), you see all the .lua files (core.lua, RaidBrowser.toc, etc).
 Make sure you can see RaidBrowser.toc by going to %WoW Folder%/Interface/AddOns/RaidBrowser/RaidBrowser.toc.

 # Todo
-- Add more raids and achievements.
-Icc, toc, naxx, rs, ulduar, and os are currently the only supported raids.
 - Further improve pattern matching for better detection of LFM messages.
-- Sort raid entries by gs/name/etc
 - Raid host tab where "Inv x gs [achieve]" messages are parsed similarly to how LFM messages are parsed.
 Can select raid to host, GS min req, achievement requirement, etc which will be formatted into an auto-barked message sent to the specified channel.
 - If you run into any bugs, such as incorrect information being reported by the addon, send me a screenshot/copy of the original message and the incorrect information the addon displayed.
 - Suggestions??
 Open up an issue or send me a message ingame/in discord.